June Is Philippine Environment Month

 3. Use paper straws instead

-Remember that compostable or biodegradable plastics do not break down safely
+Remember that compostable or biodegradable plastics do not break down safely in ocean conditions.

 A polluted environment harms our children.
-More than 1 in 4 deaths of children
+More than 1 in 4 deaths of children 5 years of age are attributable to unhealthy environments.

 Each year, according to the World Health Organization, 1.7 million deaths of children

-under 5 are linked to environment.
+under 5 are linked to the environment.

 • 570,000 deaths are attributable to respiratory infections including pneumonia